jdberkowitz/sample-python-scrapy-web-crawler/README.md

 ```
 And now we have a nice spreadsheet of images, files and descriptions to update our online catalog with when the vendor is no help!

+A sample csv of the results from all products on their website is located in the nsl project folder for reference.

+need help trying to scrape data for your online store?
+Scripts like these can help, and feel free to ask me if you need additional help!